koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_50_img_1.md

+# The image 1 in slide 50 of lecture 13 contains:
 Directly inside the image, two main sections are outlined, one labeled "Direct distribution" and the other "Warehousing," both within a blue background, separated by a thick, gray, vertical divider line on the right.

 ### Top Section: Direct Distribution